 3. Transcription That’s More Cost-Effective

 Verbit created its transcription offering with the legal community and District Attorneys’ needs in mind.
-Verbit is also used regularly by digital court reporters who benefit from cost-efficient deposition, hearing, and courtroom transcription services.
+Verbit is also used regularly by digital court reporters who benefit from cost-efficient transcription services for depositions, administrative hearings, and courtroom proceedings.
 For more information about outsourcing legal transcription for DA offices, contact Verbit.